cnabio/cnab-spec/103-bundle-runtime.md

 - Exit codes: Exit code 0 is reserved for the case where the run tool exits with no errors.
 Non-zero exit codes are considered to be error states.
 These are interpreted according to [the Open Base Specification](http://pubs.opengroup.org/onlinepubs/9699919799//utilities/V3_chap02.html#tag_18_08_02)
 - The special output stream STDERR should be used to write error text

+### Bundle Definition
+The bundle definition is made accessible from inside the invocation image in order to allow the run tool to reference information in the file.
+The `bundle.json` MUST be mounted to `/cnab/bundle.json`.

 ### Injecting Data Into the Invocation Image

 CNAB allows injecting data into the invocation image in two ways: